-The launch of Friendship 7 went flawlessly, and Glenn encountered few issues in the early stages of the flight.
+The launch of Friendship 7 went flawlessly, and Glenn encountered a few issues in the early stages of the flight.
 During his second orbit, mission control noticed a sensor was issuing a warning that Friendship 7’s heat shield and landing bag were not secure, putting the mission, and Glenn in danger.
-Officials did not immediately inform Glenn of the potential problem, instead asking him to run a series of small tests on the system to see if that resolved the issue, which eventually clued Glenn in to their concerns.
-After a series of discussions, it was decided that rather than following standard procedures and discard the retrorocket (an engine designed to slow down the capsule upon reentry), Glenn would keep the rocket in place to help secure the heat shield.
+Officials did not immediately inform Glenn of the potential problem, instead asking him to run a series of small tests on the system to see if that resolved the issue, which eventually clued Glenn into their concerns.
+After a series of discussions, it was decided that rather than following standard procedures to discard the retrorocket (an engine designed to slow down the capsule upon reentry), Glenn would keep the rocket in place to help secure the heat shield.
 He successfully reentered the Earth’s atmosphere and splashed down in the Atlantic Ocean after a flight of 4 hours and 55 minutes.
 When officials inspected the recovered capsule, they determined that the heat shield had never been in danger and a faulty sensor had caused the problem.

-John Glenn remained with NASA until 1964, but did not return to space in any of the later Mercury missions.
-It is believed that President Kennedy and other government officials, well aware of the symbolic importance of the first man to orbit the Earth, ordered NASA to keep him grounded, for fear of his being injured or killed in a space program that was still, in many ways, in the developmental stage.
+John Glenn remained with NASA until 1964 but did not return to space in any of the later Mercury missions.
+It is believed that President Kennedy and other government officials, well aware of the symbolic importance of the first American to orbit the Earth, ordered NASA to keep him grounded, for fear of his being injured or killed in a space program that was still, in many ways, in the developmental stage.
 Glenn returned to Ohio, where he became a successful businessman.
-He later entered politics, and was elected to the U.S. Senate in 1974, serving four terms.
-Glenn maintained close contacts with NASA, and spoke often of his regret at not having been part of subsequent missions, including the lunar landings.
+He later entered politics and was elected to the U.S. Senate in 1974, serving four terms.
+Glenn maintained close contacts with NASA and spoke often of his regret at not having been part of subsequent missions, including the lunar landings.